 One of my favorite ways is by using a Kong stuffed with peanut butter.
 We carry the toughest Kong on the market, the Kong Blue.
-This is a great toy for your dog and will last a long time.
-Stuff it with peanut butter and you dog will spend hours trying to lick every last bit out of the center of it.
-Order today and get free first class shipping with the promotional code - licklick.
+Stuff it with peanut butter and your dog will spend hours trying to lick every last bit out of the center of it.
+Order today and get free shipping with the promotional code - licklick.

 If you liked this, check out: